Marc Porat: General Magic

 Porat co-founded General Magic in 1990 with Andy Hertzfeld and Bill Atkinson from the original Mac team.
 The company built an early handheld communications device called Magic Link.
 Referred to then as a “personal intelligent communicator,” it was the precursor to the smart phone PDA.
 The company also pioneered "intelligent agents."

-Porat served as CEO from 1990 to 1996 and took the company public in 1995 at a valuation of $834M.
+Porat was CEO from 1990 to 1996 and took the company public in 1995 at a valuation of $834M.
 The stock doubled on the first day.